GabyZ2027/WebApp_Iot/webapp-iot/README.md

 This directory contains modules related to business logic and service layers.

-- **ControlMonitorService.py**: Contains the `ControlMonitorService` class for monitoring and controlling devices.
 - **DataAcquisitionService.py**: Contains the `DataAcquisitionService` class for handling data acquisition tasks.

 ### static/